 Our law firm offers a No Win No Fee service for any stolen vehicle accident claims.
 This is also known as a CFA which stands for Conditional fee agreement.
-This means that a legal expert from our firm will provide you with legal services on the basis that fees will not be charged if in the rare instances you do win your claim.
+This means that a legal expert from our firm will provide you with legal services on the basis that fees will not be charged if in the instance you win your claim.

-With CFA, you have no financial risk to making a stolen vehicle accident claim and it allows us to help you receive justice and make sure that you receive the compensation you deserve for your injuries and other damages caused by the accident.
+With CFA, there is less financial risk when making stolen car claims and it allows us to help you receive justice and make sure that you receive the compensation you deserve for your injuries and other damages caused by the accident.

 In the U.K., the term “hit and run” is used to describe a car accident in which the driver causing the accident leaves the scene of the accident without stopping to provide you with their contact and insurance details.
 When you are in an accident that involves a stolen car, the driver will not stop.

-Starting a personal injury claim for a stolen vehicle accident is not a difficult task.
-We strongly recommend that you appoint your claim to a law firm specialising in stolen vehicle accident claims.
+Starting a stolen car claim after an accident is not a difficult task.
+We strongly recommend that you appoint your claim to a law firm specialising in stolen car claims.
 This is because they have the experience and expertise to make sure that your claim reaches its maximum compensation amount.
 Our firm will gather information pertaining to the accident so that we can process your claim.
 The information we will gather include the following:

 - How the accident took place